 Irrevocable Split-Interest Agreements - The Foundation is a participant in various split-interest agreements, for which it serves as trustee.
 A split-interest agreement is created when a donor contributes assets to the Foundation or places them in a trust for the benefit of the Foundation, but the Foundation is not the sole beneficiary of the assets' economic value.
 Generally, assets held under these agreements are recorded at fair value and are included in investments.
 Liabilities are recorded for any portion of the assets held for donors or other beneficiaries equal to the present value of the expected future payments to be made and are included in liabilities amounts payable to third-party beneficiaries.
 The liabilities are adjusted annually for changes in the value of the assets, accretion of the discount, and other changes in the estimates of future benefits.
 Contribution revenues are recognized at the dates the agreements are established for the difference between the assets and the liabilities.
 The discount rate used to determine the present value of the liability is based upon life expectancy tables and approximates the United States Treasury rate.
 Split-interest agreements where the Foundation is not the trustee are included in either contributions receivable or funds held in perpetual trusts.
-The increase (decrease) in value of assets held under split-interest agreements for the years ended June 30, 2017 and 2016, were \$478,395 and \$(268,549), respectively, and are included in net realized and unrealized gain (loss) on investments in the consolidated statements of activities.
-The split-interest agreement amounts at June 30, 2017 and 2016, were \$722,508 and \$650,451, respectively, and are included as amounts payable to third-party beneficiaries in the consolidated statements of financial position.
+The increase in value of assets held under split-interest agreements for the years ended June 30, 2018 and 2017, was \$301,544 and \$478,395, respectively, and are included in net realized and unrealized gain on investments in the consolidated statements of activities.
+The split-interest agreement amounts at June 30, 2018 and 2017, were \$766,707 and \$722,508, respectively, and are included as amounts payable to third-party beneficiaries in the consolidated statements of financial position.